 In addition to the basic financial statements and accompanying notes, this report also presents required supplementary information concerning the District.
-The District adopts an annual appropriated budget for all funds except the agency fund.
-A budgetary comparison schedule has been provided for the general fund and all major special revenue funds to demonstrate compliance with the budget.
+The District adopts an annual appropriated budget for all funds.
+A budgetary comparison schedule has been provided for the general fund, all major special revenue funds, debt service fund, and capital project fund to demonstrate compliance with the budget.